ashutoshkr45/Fake-News-Detection-LSTM-NLP/README.md

 The project successfully demonstrates a high-accuracy Fake News Detection model.
 Both Jupyter notebooks are well-documented, providing clear insights into the data processing and model development stages.

 ## REQUIREMENTS
-The required dependencies are listed in `requirements.txt` and can be installed via:
+The required dependencies are listed in `requirements.txt` and can be installed via:<span style="color:blue">pip</span>:

                                 pip install -r requirements.txt